dverdin/writings/2018-Hackathon-report.md

 The best tool for this seems to be the sympa.org web site.

 However, we need to allow community members to easily improve content of this web site.
-The tactic adopted by Soji to revamp Sympa manual can be reproduced for the rest of the site: have content sources on github, so that anyone willing to improve it can do it using pull requests.
+The tactics adopted by Soji to reorganize the Sympa manual can be reproduced for the rest of the site: have content sources on github, so that anyone willing to improve it can do it using pull requests.

-In order to preserver (blah blah):
+We suggest to use two repositories: the current sympa-community.github.io for manual, and another one for the rest of the site.
+The manual is quiet specific and Soji already did a lot of work on it.
+That leads to the following actions:

- - current www.sympa.org => dokuwiki.sympa.org or archive.sympa.org
+ - current www.sympa.org (a Dokuwiki-powered site) will be moved to dokuwiki.sympa.org or archive.sympa.org foamin for backup.
- - sympa-community.github.io remains the central point for editing documentation.
+ - [sympa-community.github.io](https://github.com/sympa-community/sympa-community.github.io) remains the central point for editing documentation.
- - a new repository is created (sympa.org) to handle:
+ - a new repository is created ([dotorg](https://github.com/sympa-community/dotorg)) to handle:
-   - organisation of Sympa
+   - organisation of the Sympa project,
-   - entry point for the community
+   - an entry point for the community,
-   - links to release tarballs
+   - links to release tarballs,
-   - documentation from sympa-community.github.io,
    - contributing guidelines,
-   - events / news / announces
+   - events / news / announces.

-We mandated Marc to prepare that stuff in a comp
+All data stored in Github are markdown.

+Marc chantreux was mandated by the attendees to produce a first web site using these data.
+He works with pandoc to generate web pages from Markdown.

+He's following this workflow:
+  - move dokuwiki data to Github,
+  - translate dokuwiki syntax to Markdown
+  - use Pandoc agains to populate a web site.

+All website-related data (both from dotorg and sympa-community.github.io repositories) will be diaplyed on this website.

+The good point of this approach is to make web content independant from hosting.
+If the current hosting structure (RENATER) became deficient, community would still retain the data and would easily move to another hosting service.

 ### Decision making

+A simple decision-making process is as follows:

+ - Dude asks a question
+ - Other dudes discuss the question
+ - A result is output, that closes discussion.

+In order to implement that process:
+  - points that need discussions will lead to the creation of an issue on sympa.github.io,
+  - people discuss.
+That implies that we should check regularly Github issues.
+  - If a question is stagnant, it should be re-activated to reach a result.

 ### Ease newcomers enrolment

+ - Use the "newcomer" tag in issues,
+ - point from sympa.org to a pre-filtered on github containing only isseus for newcomers,
+ - contribution guidelines should also be pointed from sympa.org

 ### Have a roadmap

+Use milestones in Github to help tracking what is expected to be found in next Sympa releases.

+Deprecations should be announced soon to help people preapre for it.
+And possibly discuss these deprecations.

 ### Make a Sympa conference

+We made a lot during last year to make Sympa developers work together.
+It's good but, that said, other parts of the population should benefit from community coehesion.

+Organizing a Sympa conference would be a very great opportunity to gather the different kind of people from the community (administrators, translators, packagers, end users, etc.)

+The idea would be to have that kind of events:

+  - Report about the development progress,
+  - focus on specific Sympa usages (large lists, clusters, lightweight instances, etc.)
+  - speeches from active people (Racke, Soji, etc.)
+  - workshops on specific usages (families, scenarios, etc.)

+We could start with something small, at more or less zero cost, hosted by a university for free.